2 Project governance

 The UK Forestry Standard (including the sustainable forest management elements of climate change, soil, water, biodiversity, landscape, historic environment and people) sets out sustainable forest management standards for the UK and requirements for management planning.

-In Scotland, the Scottish Land Commission provides further guidance on land management standards in their Good Stewardship of Land Protocol.
+In Scotland, the Scottish Land Commission provides further guidance on land management standards in its Good Stewardship of Land Protocol.

 Longer-term management intentions

-Project developers need to set out the intended management regime of the woodland for the project duration and beyond (e.g. regular thinning, clearfell with a given rotation length, continuous cover forestry, or minimum intervention).
-This should be consistent with the management regime assumed in the Woodland Carbon Code Carbon Calculation Spreadsheet.
+At validation and verification, project developers should set out the intended management regime of the woodland for the project duration and beyond (e.g. regular thinning, clearfell with a given rotation length, continuous cover forestry or minimum intervention).
+This should be consistent with the management regime assumed in the carbon calculator.

 Projects should provide a clear and easily understandable map of their woodland creation project as a PDF.

-If you have already produced a map, e.g. for a grant application, then provided it accurately represents the planting carried out and meets these mapping rules, it can also be used for the Woodland Carbon Code.
+If you have already produced a map for a grant application, then provided it accurately represents the planting carried out and meets these mapping rules, it can also be used for the Woodland Carbon Code.

 Maps should include: